ElyssaW/potlucky/README.md

 ### Roadblocks

 The MVP seems very doable - the only new challenge there is geocoding, and the Mapbox API seems to be pretty helpful.
 The stretch goals are a bit more of a challenge.
 Is Socket.io a good choice for in-app messaging?
 I played around with it and got a universal chat system working, but can I make it do private DMs, user to user?
 How challenging will a map visualization be?

+### POST-PROJECT WRITE-UP

+This project isn't quite as polished as Spellcheckers, but it had the half the time, and I'm pretty happy with what I accomplished with it.
+I'd like to continue fixing the small bugs and QoL fixes that I wasn't able to get to, and after that, some more added functionality - like display usernames instead of just user index